Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 Returning the Vehicle

-If you're handing back the keys and going car-free (or transitioning to a different vehicle), you'll need to cancel or update your policy the day ownership transfers back.
+If you're handing back the keys and going car-free (or transitioning to a different vehicle), cancel or update your policy the day ownership transfers back.
 To avoid a lapse in your insurance history — which can raise future premiums — consider adding a non-owner auto policy temporarily if you'll still be driving occasionally.

 Trading In or Getting a New Lease

 Notify your insurer of the new vehicle details right away.
 Your coverage requirements will remain similar if you're entering another lease, but the vehicle's value and model will affect your rate.
+Review the leased car insurance requirements and costs for your new vehicle at least 90 days before your current lease expires.

 Buying Out Your Lease

-1. Remove the leasing company as an additional insured on your policy
+1. Remove the leasing company as an additional insured on your policy and list yourself as the owner

 2. Add your lender as a lienholder if you're financing the buyout